FREQUENTLY ASKED QUESTIONS

 HOW DO YOU GROOM A CAIRN TERRIER?

 Grooming can differ for show or pet purposes.
 Cairn Terriers are traditionally “hand stripped” which preserves their naturally coarse outer coat that wicks water and debris away from their body.
 There are many videos available on YouTube explaining this process.
-Do not be discouraged it can be self taught and your terrier will only need hand stripped 2-3 times per year.
-Small maintenance strips could be done more regularly to maintain a show ring ready look.
-Bathing should also be kept to a minimum to prevent “softening” the coat.
-Many pet homes have found it is easier to bring their Cairns to a local groomer for a “Westie Cut” where the coat is shaved.
-We do not recommend clipping as most groomers do not properly exfoliate the base layer of the coat which result in long-term skin issues for the dog.
+Do not be discouraged it can be self taught and your terrier will only need hand stripped 2-3 times per year for a pet coat or more frequently to maintain a show ready coat.

 Puppies are usually ready for their first hand strip around 4 months of age.
 Puppy homes should acclimate their puppy to standing on a table from a young age and regular brushing with a metal comb.